marlinspike/slm_server/README.md

-## OSS LLM Server
+## OSS SLM Server
-This project lets you use the Microsoft Phi-2 (or any other Huggingface model), from a local repository.
+This project lets you use a Small Language Model (SLM), called [Microsoft Phi-2](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/) (or any other Huggingface model), from a local repository.
 The project includes an app to download the model and a language server to use it.
+It then lets you expose an endpoint (using Flask as the webserver) so you can use the SLM like an API, just as you would with a cloud-based model, and build apps around it.

 ### Setup
 1. Clone the repository